 How it works (in 1 minute)

-- Do not assume that the weather in one single spot represents the whole island.
+- Do not assume that the weather in one place represents the whole island.

-- On Pico, it makes sense to separate the reading between the channel west, north, south, mountain/altitude and the far east.
+- On Pico, it makes sense to separate the reading between the west channel side, the north, the south, the mountain/higher ground, and the far east.

-- When the mountain or the higher area is more closed in, that does not mean the day is lost.
+- When the mountain or the higher areas are more closed in, that does not mean the day is lost.

-- With a car, you can adapt your day plan and move to the part of the island with better conditions.
+- If you have a car, you can adapt the day and move to the part of the island with better conditions.

-To better understand the weather, it makes more sense to think of Pico in terms of zones rather than as a single block.
+To interpret the weather better on the island, it makes more sense to think about Pico by areas rather than as one single block.

 Madalena / Criação Velha / Bandeiras